 Store at controlled room temperature 68° to 77°F (20°-25°C), excursions permitted between 59° and 86°F (15°-30°C).
 Protect from freezing.

 Usual dosage: Apply a thin film once a day at nighttime to affected areas.
 See package insert for complete prescribing information.
+See carton closure for lot number and expiration date.

 Contains: adapalene 0.1% in an aqueous cream emulsion consisting of carbomer 934P, cyclomethicone, edetate disodium, glycerin, methyl glucose sesquistearate, methylparaben, PEG-20 methyl glucose sesquistearate, phenoxyethanol, propylparaben, purified water, squalane, and trolamine.